- 14.6–15.4 in

 - Life is tricky for male Cooper’s Hawks.
 As in most hawks, males are significantly smaller than their mates.
 The danger is that female Cooper’s Hawks specialize in eating medium-sized birds.
 Males tend to be submissive to females and to listen out for reassuring call notes the females make when they’re willing to be approached.
 Males build the nest, then provide nearly all the food to females and young over the next 90 days before the young fledge.

-- The oldest known Cooper's Hawk was 20 years, 4 months old.
+- The oldest recorded Cooper's Hawk was a male and at least 20 years, 4 months old.
+It had been banded in California in 1986, and was found in Washington in 2006.

 Cooper’s Hawks are forest and woodland birds, but our leafy suburbs seem nearly as good.
 These lanky hawks are a regular sight in parks, quiet neighborhoods, over fields, at backyard feeders, and even along busy streets if there are trees around.